-The Town of Banff is the main hub for Banff National Park, Alberta, Canada.
+The Town of Banff is surrounded by mountains in Banff National Park, Alberta, Canada.

 This day, Banff National Park is experiencing fickle weather.
 The familiar morning drive entertains alternative sunny and overcast conditions and mountain tops, white now from recent snow, are cloud-enshrouded above 2,775 m (9,000 ft).

 The Town of Banff in Alberta, Canada is a tourist village which caters year round to domestic and international visitors.
 The quaint mountain town is located along the shore of the iconic Bow River in a valley surrounded by Mount Rundle, Mount Norquay and Cascade Mountain among many others.

 There are well-documented trails to climb these and adjacent Mount Norquay hosts a via ferrata and winter ski lodge.
 Sulphur Mountain is popular with beginners and there is an option to ascend on the cable car for a spectacular hike down.

 There are no plans to hike today but shopping and a wonderful river walk dominate an undefined agenda.
 Parking in the above-ground, mid-town, free parking complex, is followed by an always entertaining stroll along the main street Banff Avenue.